ionicastefan20/ChessEngine/README.md

 ## Algorithmic approach

+--- FIRST STAGE ---

 As for the algorithm used for the first stage, the program iterates through all pawns and, with each pawn, it tries to reach the end of the board so it can transform it into a queen.
 It priorities getting enemy pieces over moving forward.

+--- SECOND STAGE ---

+In this stage, the moves are randomly generated.
+However, the bot eliminates the moves that may put the king in check and tries to prevent the king from reaching that stage.
+It also makes the castling a priority, which means that as soon as a castling move is available, it will be chosen.
+Also, the pawns can make the en passant move.
+A pawn that reached the final row, can be promoted to a better piece, randomly chosen.

 ## Responsabilities

-For the first stage, we all worked together on developing the structure of the project and and the logic behind it.
+For the first stage, we all worked together on developing the structure of the project and the logic behind it.

+For the second stage, Mihai worked on the attack simulation part and the pawn promotions.
+Stefan worked on the generated moves for every piece and en-passant.
+Vlad worked on the castling and the random-generated move.

 ## Inspiration Sources